alexpaul/UIKit/Contacts-App-Challenge.md

 ]
 ```

-1. Use the contacts dictionary provided to create an array of `Contact`'s.
+1. Use the contacts dictionary provided to create an array of `Contact` objects.
 2. Show the list of contacts on a table view.
 2. Use a generic table view subtitle cell:
    1. Show the contact's first and last name on the cell's text label.
 Create a computed property in your Contact struct to return `fullname`.